-Learn more about LSJ requirements, course offerings, admissions prerequisites, and the application process.
-The second half of the session will provide tips for writing the personal statement portion of the application (including time to brainstorm ideas for your statement!), as well as a Q&A session with the LSJ Adviser.
+Learn more about LSJ requirements, course offerings, admissions prerequisites, and the application process (including walking through the application step by step!).
+The second half of the session will provide tips for writing the personal statement portion of the application (including time to brainstorm ideas for your statement!), as well as a Q&A session with the LSJ Advisers.
 This workshop is meant to help you submit a strong and successful personal statement!
 All are welcome.

 Please read this whole page carefully before applying to the Law, Societies, and Justice major.
-A handout with instructions for applying to LSJ using our online application can be found on the Student Forms page of the LSJ website.
+Click here for a handout with instructions for submitting your application to LSJ via our online application process.
 If you are a transfer student not yet admitted to UW, you should also read the Transferring into LSJ page of our website.

-To be eligible to apply to the Law, Societies, and Justice major (LSJ), students have to meet the following prerequisite criteria: the minimum grades and the successful completion of prerequisite coursework.
+To be eligible to apply to the Law, Societies, and Justice major (LSJ), students must meet the following prerequisite criteria, including minimum grades and the successful completion of prerequisite coursework.

-A student needs to have at least a 2.0 cumulative UW grade point average to apply.
-Since this is a competitive admission major, most successful applicants have a much higher gpa than 2.0.
-Since grades are not the only criteria being considered, every student who meets at least the minimum criteria is encouraged to apply.
+All LSJ major applicants must have at least a 2.5 cumulative UW grade point average to apply.
+Since LSJ is a competitive admission major, most successful applicants have a higher GPA than 2.5.
+Grades are not the only criteria considered, so every student who meets at least the minimum criteria is encouraged to apply.

-Two prerequisite courses also need to be completed and graded before a student’s application can be considered for this major: one class from the University of Washington’s English Composition list and one from the list of LSJ Core Courses (see specifics below).
+Three prerequisite courses also need to be completed and graded before a student’s application can be considered for this major: one class from the University of Washington’s English Composition list and two from the list of LSJ Core Courses (see specifics below).
 Many of these prerequisite courses fill quickly and are very popular, so plan ahead.
 We make every effort to offer each prerequisite course as often as possible.
-If you have questions about prerequisites or difficulty registering, email or visit the Law, Societies, and Justice adviser to discuss options: firstname.lastname@example.org.
+If you have questions about prerequisites or difficulty registering, email or visit Law, Societies & Justice Advising to discuss options: firstname.lastname@example.org.

-Admission decisions will be made on a competitive basis from among those students who meet the minimum requirements.
-Students who have completed the prerequisites and are interested in this field of study are strongly encouraged to apply as soon as they have met the prerequisites.
-Delaying application to the major may make it more difficult to be admitted.
+Admission decisions are made on a competitive basis from among those students who meet the minimum requirements.
+Students who have completed the prerequisites and are interested in this field of study are encouraged to apply in their sophomore or junior year.

 Law, Societies, and Justice Prerequisite Checklist

 2. One course from the UW English Composition list (5 credits).
-This list includes: C LIT 240, ENGL 109-110, ENGL 111, ENGL 121, ENGL 131, ENGL 197, ENGL 198, ENGL 199, ENGL 281, ENGL 297, ENGL 298, or ENGL 299.
 This course is a prerequisite because the ability to write well-reasoned and well-supported research papers is of great value for success in the LSJ major.
 ENGL 198 and ENGL 298 are recommended because they focus specifically on writing in the social sciences, but any course that fulfills the UW English Composition requirement will complete this requirement.

-3. One course from the LSJ Core list (5 credits).
-These courses lay the foundations for understanding how law interacts with human society and institutions on a local, national and global level.
-Because of the uniqueness of the LSJ Program, taking one of these core classes is a vital tool for helping students understand the educational goals of this major before applying.
+3. Two courses from two different LSJ Core Categories (10 credits), although more courses are encourageed.
+LSJ Core courses lay the foundations for understanding how law interacts with human society and institutions on a local, national and global level.
+Because of the uniqueness of the LSJ major, taking two of these core classes is a vital tool for helping students understand the educational goals of this major before applying.